msgpack-rpc/msgpack-rpc/erlang/README.md

 MessagePack-RPC Erlang

-the code is under construction. don't use.
+the code is under construction. it works in test environment.

 ## design